 Effects of Depression

-If you recognize the signs of depression, either in yourself or in your loved one, it’s important to take action.
-Depression doesn’t just go away.
-It builds.
-Over time, it can present a risk to the quality of life.
+If you recognize the signs of depression in either yourself or a loved one, it’s important to take action.
+Depression doesn’t just go away — it builds.
+Over time, it can present a risk to your quality of life.

-If left untreated, depression can cause both mild and severe outcomes.
-This includes:
+If left untreated, depression can lead to both mild and severe outcomes.
+These include:

 - Excessive weight gain or loss